 def hit_test(self, x, y):

-Once we’ve done the hit test and we know what node the user is
+Once the hit test is done and the browser knows what node the user is

-hovering over, we can save that on the Browser
+hovering over, save this information on the Browser

-outline persists between frames) and draw an outline:
+the outline persists between frames—and draw an outline:

 class Browser: